randomcuriouscode/minerva-rails/README.md

 Minerva is a Ruby on Rails + Bootstrap + CSS + React.JS journaling application

+The purpose of this application is to focus on the core journaling functionality related to creating a journal, editing the contents of journal entries, and creating journal entries.

 The primary features supported are:

 - Creation of journals with a title